hadron-sclang/hadron/FUZZING.md

 Fuzzing is the process of applying random inputs to the program under test, in this case Hadron, to try to find specific inputs that cause crashes or hangs in the program.
-Modern fuzzing uses *instrumented builds* of the program under test, attempting to find interesting input sequences that cause more of the program under test to execute than their siblings.
+Modern fuzzing uses *instrumented builds* of the program under test, attempting to find interesting input sequences that cause more of the program under test to execute than previous sequences did.

 **Note:** Fuzzing is *compute intensive*, and in a well-fuzzed application it may take *hours, days, or weeks* of fuzzing to find a novel bug.
 During that time the computer will work at maximum